aramirez794/aramirez794.github.io/GameCritique8.md

 October 29, 2013
 # Synopsis
 Battlefield 4 is a Single-player first person shooter and the Campaign takes place during the fictional "War of 2020", six years after the events of Battlefield 3.
-While Russia is giving China full support in case if a war breaks out with the United States.
+Meanwhile Russia is giving China full support in case if a war breaks out with the United States.
+I honestly played just about an hour of the story mode and then I jumped straight to the multiplayer mode and made most of my critique from the multiplayer mode.

 # Game Play Summary

 ## Playability
 ### Single/Multiplayer
 ### Controls